 For the size of the town, public transportation in Kearny is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Kearny, the benefits are reduced air pollution and congestion on the highways.

 The population of Kearny overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Kearny, 21.00% have at least a bachelor's degree.

 The per capita income in Kearny in 2010 was $26,281, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $105,124 for a family of four.
 However, Kearny contains both very wealthy and poor people as well.

 Kearny is an extremely ethnically-diverse town.
 The people who call Kearny home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kearny residents report their race to be White, followed by Asian.
 Kearny also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 44.91% of the town’s residents.
-Important ancestries of people in Kearny include Portuguese, Irish, Italian, Polish, Brazilian and German.
+Important ancestries of people in Kearny include Irish, Italian, Polish, and Brazilian.